Lèse-nation: The rescue of the Baron de Besenval

-The trial of the Baron de Besenval was controversial.
-There were many rumours, intrigues and false reports surrounding the trial, to the detriment of the Baron de Besenval.
+The trial against the Baron de Besenval was highly political and controversial.
+There were many rumours, intrigues and false reports surrounding the trial, to the detriment of the baron.
 A fictitious correspondence between the Baron de Besenval and the Marquis de Favras was even published in order to stir up sentiment against the baron.
 Accordingly, public opinion was largely against him.
 The people thirsted for revenge, whereby the people had less of an eye on individual personalities than on the nobility as a whole.
 A scapegoat was needed.
 Consequently, it is very likely that the court wanted to make an example regarding the crime of lèse-nation.
 Hence it was probably to the baron's advantage that the example demanded by the people was already made on the Marquis de Favras on 18 February 1790 and the people were therefore already satisfied when the baron's trial ended on 1 March 1790.
 Although most of the public still believed that the Baron de Besenval was guilty, calls for his execution diminished significantly after the execution of the Marquis de Favras on 19 February 1790.
 There was even the rumor that it was precisely for this reason that the end of the trial of the Baron de Besenval was postponed to a date after the execution of the Marquis de Favras.

-"Favras was a victim of Besenval."
+"Favras fell a victim to Besenval."